nodegui/nodegui/website/docs/guides/using-native-node-modules.md

 modules with prebuilt binaries, and many popular modules are using it.

-Usually those modules work fine under NodeGui, but sometimes when NodeGui uses a newer version of V8 than Node and/or there are ABI changes, bad things may happen.
+Usually those modules work fine under NodeGui, but sometimes when NodeGui uses a newer version of V8 than Node and/or there are API changes, bad things may happen.
 So in general, it is recommended to always build native modules from source code.